jonataslaw/get_cli/README.md

 ### Separator file type

 One day a user asked me, if it was possible to change what the final name of the file was, he found it more readable to use: `my_controller_name.controller.dart`, instead of the default generated by the cli: `my_controller_name_controller. dart` thinking about users like him we added the option for you to choose your own separator, just add this information in your pubsepc.yaml

 Example:

 ```yaml
 get_cli:
   separator: "."
 ```

 ### Are your imports disorganized?

 To help you organize your imports a new command was created: `get sort`, in addition to organizing your imports the command will also format your dart file. thanks to [dart_style](https://pub.dev/packages/dart_style).
 When using get sort all files are renamed, with the [separator](#separator-file-type).
 To not rename use the `--skipRename` flag
+You are one of those who prefer to use relative imports instead of project imports, use the `--relative` option, get cli will convert.

 ### Internationalization of the cli

 CLI now has an internationalization system.

 to translate the cli into your language:

 1. create a new json file with your language, in the [tranlations](/translations) folder
 2. Copy the keys from the [file](/translations/en.json), and translate the values
 3. send your PR.

 TODO:

 - Support for customModels
 - Include unit tests
 - Improve generated structure
 - Add a backup system